-- All samples accepted for testing or examination become the property of AFBI and may be subject to additional testing for purposes of disease and infectious agent surveillance and research and development.
+- All samples accepted for testing or examination by AFBI become the property of AFBI and the samples may be subject to additional testing.
+The anonymised data or results derived from such testing and any such additional testing may be further analysed for the purposes of disease and infectious agent surveillance and non-commercial research and development.

 - AFBI, in compliance with Data Protection legislation, may issue results of samples tested via a secure encrypted e-mail method, which may result in the customer or the veterinary surgeon holding both the encryption password and the encrypted results files together in the same in-box.
 If either the veterinary surgeon or the customer or, if different, the person who signs the AFBI Sample Submission form does not wish to receive the results of the testing using an encrypted method they should notify AFBI in writing at DSIBSample.Enquiries@afbini.gov.uk before or at the same time as the AFBI Sample Submission Form is completed and signed.

 - AFBI shall have no liability whatsoever to any party including but not limited to the veterinary surgeon, the Customer and/or the owner of the animal to which the sample relates in respect of the encryption method which AFBI chooses to use or the use or transfer of any data provided to AFBI whether or not it is personal data and whether or not the personal data is received directly from the owner or data subject of such data and whether or not they have given consent for it to be provided to AFBI by a third party and each veterinary surgeon.
 Customer and/or owner of any animal hereby indemnifies AFBI accordingly to the maximum extent permitted by law.
 Further AFBI shall have no liability whatsoever to any party in circumstances where an encryption method is used including in circumstances where AFBI has not received a written notification requesting that encryption should not be used or where results are sent unsecurely not using encryption as a result of AFBI having received written notification from a veterinary surgeon, customer or owner of an animal requesting that encryption should not be used.